01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 27 – Chelsea Clinton, daughter of future US president Bill Clinton, is born.

-04 – Robert Mugabe is elected PM after a landslide victory in the Rhodesian elections, ending white rule.
+04 – Nationalist leader Robert Mugabe is elected prime minister after a landslide victory in the Rhodesian elections, ending white rule.
+Mugabe returned to the country only six weeks before the election, after spending 10 years in exile.

 10 – “Scarsdale Diet” doctor, Herman Tarnower is murdered.